 Take your kids to the park

-You can also take your kids to explore the rock pools that form along the rocky coast, and spot the many creatures that thrive here.
-They just need to be careful not to slip in!
+You can also take your kids to explore the rock pools that form along the rocky coast, and run around the beaches.

 Another fantastic way to see Sea Point – and beyond – is from the water.
 From their base at 179 Beach Road, Mouille Point, you can join Cape Kayak Adventures on a two-hour ocean adventure around Sea Point and beyond.